-Trump speaks with three more possible Supreme Court candidates
+Trump speaks with three more possible U.S. Supreme Court candidates

 Last week, Senator Ted Cruz, another Republican conservative, said he had urged Trump to consider nominating Lee, telling the “Michael Berry Show,” a radio program, that Lee “would be a justice you could trust to always be faithful to the Constitution and the Bill of Rights.”

-Reporting by Doina Chiacu and James Oliphant; editing by David Gregorio and Leslie Adler
+Reporting by Doina Chiacu, James Oliphant and Jeff Mason; Editing by Leslie Adler